Volgograd State Medical University

 Volgograd State Medical University is located in Volgograd which is situated in the southern part of Russia on the west bank of the Volga River.
 It started as Stalingrad Medical Institute founded in 1935.
 In 1993 it received the status of the Academy, and in 2003 it was granted the status of the University.
-It is currently headed by the prominent Russian scientist, Academician of the Russian Academy for Medical Sciences, Professor Vladimir I. Petrov.
+It's ranked 88th of all high schools and 15th of medical schools in Russia.

 The University is accredited by the Russian Ministry for Education for the teaching of both Russian and overseas students.
 Since 2000 the Volgograd State Medical University has got an opportunity to teach foreign students in the English language.